s-hirano-ist/s-private-experimental/README.md

 ## 📜 License

-Licensed under the MIT License, Copyright © 2024
+Licensed under the AGPL-3.0 License, Copyright © 2024

 ### Licenses of used libraries